LaurieQiu/LaurieQiu.github.io/_posts/2021-05-31-skateboarding as a way of life.md

 I like people who are really into skateboarding, doing it as an expression of their love for life and freedom.
 I respect their courage.

-This year, I have watched a number of skateboarding videos to chill myself out and hoping they could help me be braver, and hopefully, help me muster up enough courage to overcome my social phobia and do the right things.
+This year, I have watched a number of skateboarding videos to chill myself out.
 And here are some quotes from the video [The Hill Bombing Skateboarders of San Francisco](https://youtu.be/2d6TBfIZzh0):

 > I definitely am trying to stay alive to the best of my ability.
 But if there's an easier way to, like kill yourself, it's having a nine-to-five and doing that and, like, drinking beer, and going to sleep, and doing it again, like, you're just killing yourself slower.